mdbootstrap/mdb-ui-kit/docs/components/buttons.md

 <button type="button" class="btn btn-secondary btn-lg" disabled>Button</button>
 {% endexample %}

 As `<a>` elements don't support the `disabled` attribute, you must add the `.disabled` class to fake it.
+In addition, include the `aria-disabled="true"` attribute, to indicate the state of the element to assistive technologies.

 {% example html %}
-<a href="#" class="btn btn-primary btn-lg disabled" role="button">Primary link</a>
+<a href="#" class="btn btn-primary btn-lg disabled" role="button" aria-disabled="true">Primary link</a>
-<a href="#" class="btn btn-secondary btn-lg disabled" role="button">Link</a>
+<a href="#" class="btn btn-secondary btn-lg disabled" role="button" aria-disabled="true">Link</a>
 {% endexample %}

 {% callout warning %}
 #### Link functionality caveat

-This class uses `pointer-events: none` to try to disable the link functionality of `<a>`s, but that CSS property is not yet standardized and isn't fully supported in Opera 18 and below, or in Internet Explorer 11\.
+The `.disabled` class uses `pointer-events: none` to try to disable the link functionality of `<a>`s, but that CSS property is not yet standardized.
 In addition, even in browsers that do support `pointer-events: none`, keyboard navigation remains unaffected, meaning that sighted keyboard users and users of assistive technologies will still be able to activate these links.
-So to be safe, use custom JavaScript to disable such links.
+So to be safe, add a `tabindex="-1"` attribute on these links (to prevent them from receiving keyboard focus) and use custom JavaScript to disable their functionality.
 {% endcallout %}

 ## Button plugin